Wednesday, August 27, 2025

 It's called barn hunt because the competition takes place in a barn-like setting, complete with a good supply of hay bales with one or more rats hidden safely among them.

 That's right.
 The rats are completely safe.
 They aren't scurrying around with a barking, snarling dog and in hot pursuit.
-The furry little rodents are housed inside a sturdy tube and plenty of holes so they can breathe.
+The furry little rodents are housed inside a sturdy tube with plenty of holes so they can breathe.
 Think of it as a large, heavy-duty PVC-type pipe.
 The rat tubes are hidden among the hay.

 It's the dog's job to sniff out the rats and alert the owner when one is found.
 The dog might bark, paw at the hay and uncover the tube, pick the tube up in its mouth, or any other signal that says, "I found it!"